Why Pluto is No Longer a Planet

 Space enthusiasts will marvel at the beauty and remoteness of Pluto, and the painful deplaneting memories will fade.
 We'll just be able to appreciate it as Pluto, and not worry how to categorize it.
 At least now you know why Pluto was demoted.

-If you'd like more information on Pluto, we did two podcasts on this topic at Astronomy Cast.
-The first discusses the IAU's decision, and the second is about Pluto and the Icy Outer Solar System.
+If you’d like more information about Pluto, we did two podcasts on this topic at Astronomy Cast.
+The first discusses the IAU’s decision, and the second is about Pluto and the Icy Outer Solar System.
 Check them out.

 The most accurate measurement currently pegs Pluto at 1,195 km (743 miles) across.
 Although this is small, Mercury is only 2,440 km (1,516 miles) across.